YeechingTiger/Renal-Cancer-CT-Segmentation/README.md

 * Home page: https://www.medseg.ai/
 * Youtube tutorial from MedSeg: https://www.youtube.com/channel/UCSexzngll7DQoVo923iBjNA
 * Youtube tutorial for this project: **TBD, will need a student of Dr. Jie Xu to do that.
 Xing could give some help.**
+* Recommended video for basic fuction introduction: https://www.youtube.com/watch?v=Bw_oxp0fV88 (further modificatons may be required to accommodate real CT images that we have).